Runnable/docs/docker-compose/_posts/2017-05-12-using-private-docker-images.md

 > **Tip:** Learn how to [use your Compose file]({{ site.baseurl }}/docker-compose/launching-your-first-environment) in Runnable.

-You can also use images in your services’ Dockerfiles:
+You can also use images in your Dockerfiles:

 ```yaml
 FROM example-registry.com:4000/api